TokenEngineeringCommunity/website/docs/academy-welcome.md

 We are looking for participants from a variety of backgrounds, like systems engineering, data science, political science, and more.
 [Sign-up here](https://forms.gle/zNNLdi8aUKystz3QA), and receive an invitation once we open up applications for phase 3!

+**Events:**
+We run a series of events leading towards the research group.
+Join us for talks. discussions and workshops!

+Friday, Aug 13, 3:00 pm UTC
+MEET THE GOVERNAUTS - Open co-programming

+Friday, Sep 10, 3:00 pm UTC
+REWARD SYSTEMS - Lecture and panel discussion

+You can find all Governauts events at this [calendar](https://calendar.google.com/calendar/u/1?cid=Y19nYmU0Y2JwaWhqaHRybGRiamIwOWw2Mzdzb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 ## Engineering dCommerce